9dots/9dots.io-pages/Or0XrN7.md

 	- Wooden slabs
     - Compass

-3. Using the [Crafting Resource Guide](http://www.minecraft-crafting.net/), students will write down the "ingredients" required for each item to be constructed on their [Day 3 Handout](http://uploads.9dots.io/Or0vuHE.gdoc) .
+3. Using the [Crafting Resource Guide](http://www.minecraft-crafting.net/), students will write down the "ingredients" required for each item to be constructed on their [Day 3: Shelter Handout](http://uploads.9dots.io/Or0vuHE.gdoc) .

 ## Prototype
 1. Students will login to Minecraft as a Student.